DannyYu728/Game-of-War/README.md

   }
 }
 ```
-2. or the fisher yate randomizer instead of the shuffler() which use 2 random index for true randomizing!
+2. Or the fisher yate method below instead of the shuffler() in the code.
+But I like the "shuffler( because uses 2 random indexs for true randomizing!
 ```js
 // i = cards.length - 1 or i = 51(because 0 is counted).
 This shuffle every card with a new unique position by 1
 // for (i = cards.length - 1; i > 0; i--) {